 Machine blind stitched hem

 Turn the hem up the decided width and pin in place.
-Fold the top raw edge
+Fold the top raw edge of the hen under approximately 1/4 inch and press.

 Lay the hem flat on the machine table and fold the fabric/garment back onto itself so that you can see the wrong